biosustain/dsp_bulk-sangerseq/README.md

 # Sanger sequencing tool for bulk analysis

 ## Background
 Sanger sequencing ([Sanger et al., 1977](https://doi.org/10.1073/pnas.74.12.5463)) remains an important approach for targeted DNA sequencing in molecular biology.
-With the substantial increase of throughput in biological experimentation like microbial strain engineering by genome editing techniques, the manual evaluation of Sanger sequencing results becomes a very time-consuming task.
+With the substantial increase of throughput in biological experimentation like microbial genome engineering campaigns in industrial biotechnology, the manual evaluation of Sanger sequencing results becomes a very time-consuming task.
-This bulk Sanger Sequencing Tool was developed to reduce this time investment while keeping a high quality of results evaluation.
+This **Bulk Sanger Sequencing Tool** was developed to reduce this time investment while maintaining a high quality of results evaluation.
 The tool uses established software that is specifically arranged to handle Sanger sequencing data in bulk.
 At its core, [tracy](https://github.com/gear-genomics/tracy) is used for the analysis of Sanger sequencing data ([Rausch et al, 2020](https://doi.org/10.1186/s12864-020-6635-8)).

 ## Applicability
 Currently, Sanger sequencing results with one sequencing file can be analysed.
 Evaluation of sequencing data from each end of a DNA fragment (forward and reverse sequencing) is currently not possible, albeit tracy offers this functionality.
 A summary of all tracy's functionalities can be found [here](https://www.gear-genomics.com/docs/tracy/cli/).